 What was missing?

 It was a bit surprising that no one tackled controversial radical Czech draft proposals on regulating social media in reverse order – to punish severely those who would delete posts by users (see materials PP 4.5a and PP 4.5b).

 No one pointed out at the radical non-regulatory suggestion originating from Australia (see material PP 2.
 0).

 There was no discussion about past or recent examples of national courts intervention in regulating social media either (see on this materials PP 1.6 and PP 1.7), although the role of courts was raised.

 Who was missing?

 There were not present participants from the Czech Republic and only a single participant from Austria as well as from Poland (via Skype).

-Among local stakeholders, there was no one participating from creative industries as well as from publishers, broadcasters and local social media companies.
-Neither local policy makers showed any interest (representative of the Ministry of Culture appologied at the last moment).
+Among local stakeholders, there was no one participating from creative industries as well as from publishers, broadcasters, and local social media companies.
+Neither local policymakers showed any interest (representative of the Ministry of Culture apologised at the last moment).